 The next day, when Sundarar proposed to Sangili, she informed him of the oath to which he readily agreed.
 What surprised him was her request that it be taken at the foot of the tree.
 He had no option and promised her solemnly after going around the tree three times.
 The wedding was conducted with all gaiety.
 But Sundarar was of a peripatetic disposition.
 He soon longed to be back at Tiruvarur where the temple festival would be conducted in all glory.
 He also missed Paravai and so one night he stole away from Tiruvottriyur.
 He was struck blind for this transgression.
 He somehow struggled on, his prayers resulting in one eye being restored in Kanchipuram and the other at Tiruvarur.
 But he had not contended with Paravai who shut the door on him for his perfidy.
 The Lord played go between and convinced Paravai to forgive Sundarar.

 The records are silent on Sangili’s fate.
 She presumably returned to her temple duties after the brief romantic interlude.
 The Magizhadi Sevai at the temple recreates the promise that Sundarar made to Sangili.
-It will be observed this year on March 4.

 This article appeared in The Hindu under the Hidden Histories column on February 14, 2015.